Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Study and Results

 Challenging behavior that arose during the numerical continuation was often due to traversal of values of the continuation parameter in a cyclic manner, specifically related to the cases (i) and (ii) listed in the previous paragraph.
 As a result, the continuation path within these cycles would contain (different) elements in the same $\cglegroup$-orbit, or solutions representing conjugate $\cglegroup$-orbits (cf.~\refEqn{eqn:Smap} and \refEqns{Fsym5a}{Fsym5b}).
 Within the cycles, solutions at the turning points in the continuation path were in the vicinity of solutions with additional symmetries, or near solutions with a smaller spatial period $\Lx / q_{\sss 1}$ for some integer $q_{\sss 1} > 1$ or smaller time period $T/q_{\sss 2}$ for some integer $q_{\sss 2} > 1$.
 Often the {LOCA} continuation algorithm \cite{loca} would exit from the cycles automatically, so that the procedure would again start yielding solutions in different, non-conjugate, $\cglegroup$-orbits, as well as continue to make progress towards the goal of reaching the (desired) final point in the {CGLE} parameter space.
 However, sometimes the continuation algorithm would get caught in said cycles.
 We discuss instances of these scenarios in the following paragraphs.

-An example of such cyclic behavior is depicted in Figure~\ref{fig:sol11_cycles} for the sequence $\Ai{11}$, listed with id~11 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_3}, where continuation was again done on the {CGLE} parameter $R$.
+An example of such cyclic behavior is depicted in Figure~\ref{fig:sol11_cycles} for the sequence $\Ai{11}$, listed with id~11 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_3}.
+Continuation was done on the parameter $R$ only.
 Figure~\ref{fig:sol11_RTSphi} displays the values of the continuation parameter $R$, time period $T$, space translation $S$, and rotation $\varphi$ as functions of the continuation step number.
-Traversal of repeated values for $R$, $T$, $S$, and $\varphi$ is observed from the sub-figures in Figure~\ref{fig:sol11_RTSphi}, where it can also be seen that the cycling behavior stops when $R \approx 12.17$, at around continuation step number 180 (where $S$ becomes constant), at which point the additional symmetries \refEqns{additionalsym1}{additionalsym3} are gained.
+Traversal of repeated values for $R$, $T$, $S$, and $\varphi$ is observed from the sub-figures in Figure~\ref{fig:sol11_RTSphi}, where it is also seen that the cycling behavior stops when $R \approx 12.17$, at around continuation step number 180 (where $S$ becomes constant), at which point the additional symmetries \refEqns{additionalsym1}{additionalsym3} are gained.

 Looking at Figure~\ref{fig:sol11_RvsS}, where the value of the space translation $S$ is plotted as a function of the continuation parameter $R$, one can see the cyclic behavior of $R$ resulting in a symmetric curve with respect to the horizontal line at the vertical axis value of $\Lx/2 = \pi$.
 The path depicted in Figure~\ref{fig:sol11_RvsS}, represented by the curve $S(R)$, contains conjugate solutions (cf.~\refEqn{eqn:Smap} and \refEqns{Fsym5a}{Fsym5b}).
 More precisely, the numerical continuation path for values of $R \in [12,20]$ that contains conjugate solutions is the one that yields the symmetric curve about the horizontal line at the value of $\Lx/2 = \pi$ (seen in Figure~\ref{fig:sol11_RvsS}).
 That is, points on the curve $S(R)$ that are mirror images with respect to the line $\Lx/2 = \pi$ correspond to conjugate solutions under the spatial reflection symmetry of the {CGLE}, which belong to conjugate orbits of the symmetry group $\cglegroup$.
 The additional symmetry \refEqn{additionalsym2} was gained at a value of $R \approx 12.17$, and at this point the cycling behavior stops and the spatial translation $S$ takes on the value of $\Lx/2$, as solutions with symmetries \refEqn{eqn:cgle_invariant_solution} and \refEqn{additionalsym2} exist in subspaces of the solution space $(A; \varphi,S,T)$ for which either $S=0$ or $S = \Lx/2$ (refer to Section~\ref{sec:problem_statement}).